Guide to FHA adjustable-rate mortgages

 Adjustable-rate mortgages overview

 An adjustable-rate mortgage, or ARM, is a type of home loan with an interest rate that changes over time.
 ARMs have a lower, fixed rate at the start of the repayment period, usually three, five or seven years.
 Afterward, the rate can move up or down at predetermined intervals, such as every six months or one year, up to a certain limit.
 This means your monthly mortgage payment could increase or decrease over the remaining loan term.
-If the payment goes up, it might no longer be affordable with your budget.
+If the payment goes up, it might no longer be affordable.
 For this reason, lenders typically qualify ARM borrowers based on their ability to repay a higher payment.

 FHA loans overview

 FHA loans are insured by the Federal Housing Administration (FHA) and offered by FHA-approved mortgage lenders, which include banks and online lenders.
 They’re geared toward lower-credit score borrowers, including first-time homebuyers, who do not qualify for a conventional loan.
 FHA loans only require 3.5 percent of the home’s price as a down payment, but also require the borrower to pay mortgage insurance premiums, and impose a limit on how much can be borrowed.
-These are some of the disadvantages to this type of loan.

 How do FHA ARM loans work?